-To the extent that any outstanding option to purchase our common shares under our equity compensation plans are exercised, or new awards are granted under our equity compensation plans, there will be further dilution to investors participating in the offering.
+To the extent that any outstanding option to purchase our common shares are exercised there will be further dilution to investors participating in the offering.

 THE MEXICAN SECURITIES MARKET

 The information concerning the Mexican securities market set forth below has been prepared based on materials obtained from public sources, including the CNBV, the BMV, the Mexican Central Bank and information made public by market participants.
 The following summary does not purport to be a comprehensive description of all of the material aspects related to the Mexican securities market and its regulations.